Osmanoğlu family

-Osmanoğlu family is a family belonging to the historical House of Osman, which was the ruling house of the Ottoman Empire from 1299 until the abolition of the Ottoman sultanate in 1922, and the Ottoman Caliphate from 1517 until the abolition of the caliphate in 1924.
+The Osmanoğlu family is a family belonging to the historical House of Osman, which was the ruling house of the Ottoman Empire from until the abolition of the Ottoman sultanate in 1922, and the Ottoman Caliphate from 1517 until the abolition of the caliphate in 1924.
 In 1924, members of the Osmanoğlu family were forced into exile.
 Their descendants now live in many countries throughout Europe, as well as in the United States, the Middle East, and since they have been permitted to return to their homeland, many now also live in Turkey.
 The female members of the dynasty were allowed to return after 1951, and the male members after 1973.
-The family adopted the surname of Osmanoğlu, meaning "son of Osman".
+The family adopted the surname Osmanoğlu, meaning "son of Osman".

 Heads of the Osmanoğlu family since 1922

 Below is a list of people who would have been heirs to the Ottoman throne following the abolition of the sultanate on 1 November 1922.
 These people have not necessarily made any claim to the throne; for example Ertuğrul Osman said "Democracy works well in Turkey."